DaoCloud/DaoCloud-docs/docs/en/docs/kant/user-guide/node/access-guide.md

     1. Select __Edge Computing__ -> __Cloud-Edge Collaboration__ from the left navigation bar to enter the edge unit list page.

-    1. Click on the edge unit name to enter the edge unit details page.
+    1. Click the edge unit name to enter the edge unit details page.

     1. Select __Edge Resources__ -> __Edge Nodes__ from the left navigation bar to enter the edge node list page.